OCA/e-commerce/website_sale_require_legal/README.rst

-This module was written to extend the functionality of your website shop to support forcing the user to accept your legal advice, terms of use and privacy policy, and allow you to obey some countries' laws.
+This module was written to extend the functionality of your website shop to support forcing the user to accept your legal advice, terms of use and privacy policy, and allow you to comply with some countries' laws.

 Installation
 ============